Information on Sinuses and Sinusitis

-According to the American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS), nearly 15 percent of adults in the United States.
+According to the American Academy of Otolaryngology – Head and Neck Surgery (AAO-HNS), sinus problems affect nearly 15 percent of adults in the United States.
 Sinusitis accounts for over 10 percent of all primary care antibiotic-related visits, and for more antibiotic prescriptions than nearly any other diagnosis.

 A Look Into the Sinuses

 The sinuses are hollow spaces in the skull (i.e. the frontal, ethmoid, sphenoid and maxillary) which serve to lighten the skull and give resonance to the voice.
 The purpose of the sinuses, which open into the nasal cavity, is to generate mucus to keep the nose from drying out during breathing and to trap unwanted materials so that they do not reach the lungs.

 When you have acute or chronic sinusitis, the mucous membranes of your nose, sinuses, and throat become inflamed, possibly from a pre‐existing cold or allergies.
 Swelling obstructs the sinus openings and prevents normal mucus drainage, causing mucus and pressure to build up.
 The stagnant mucus becomes a breeding ground for bacteria, which can cause a sinus infection that lasts for several weeks or months